Skip to main content

 Do I Need Rental Car Insurance If I Have Traveler’s Insurance?

 Probably not.
 Travel insurance is a great way to make your next trip go smoothly, no matter what happens.
-It can provide trip cancellation or delay reimbursement, health insurance abroad, and lost baggage reimbursement.
+It can provide trip cancellation or delay reimbursement, health coverage abroad, and lost baggage reimbursement.
 It’s basically a combination of health and homeowners insurance, but just for the duration of your vacation.

-Your traveler’s insurance policy can also substitute for rental car insurance.
+Your traveler’s policy can also substitute for rental car insurance.
 It might include collision coverage for rental cars, and it’s typically cheaper than what you’ll pay a rental company.
-Always read the fine print of any traveler’s insurance policy before buying in.
+Always read the fine print of any traveler’s policy before buying in.
 Like with rental car insurance, you may find that you have enough coverage from your existing policies to protect you on the road.

 Do I Need Rental Car Insurance If I Have Credit Card Benefits?